 I will betroth you in righteousness and justice, in love and compassion.
 I will betroth you in faithfulness,

 and you will acknowledge the Lord.....'
 The Lord said to me, “Go, show your love to your wife again, though she is loved by another man and is an adulteress.
 Love her as the Lord loves the Israelites, though they turn to other gods."

-I don't know how you feel about Hosea been told to marry Gomer but it sure does give us a perfect word picture for God's endless love and patience for us.
+I don't know how you feel about Hosea being told to marry Gomer but it sure does give us a perfect word picture of God's endless love and patience for us.

 Isaiah 54:5: For your Maker is your husband—the Lord Almighty is his name—the Holy One of Israel is your Redeemer; he is called the God of all the earth.

 Hosea 2:19: And I will betroth you to me forever.
 I will betroth you to me in righteousness and in justice, in steadfast love and in mercy.